pink-gorilla/throttler/README.md

 # Throttler

+## The only reason for this fork is to have up to date core.async references.
+The references to core.async in the original thorttler library are so old, that they fuck up the pink-gorilla notebook.

 Throttle the throughput of function calls and `core.async` channels.

 Uses the [token bucket algorithm][token] to control both the overall rate as